SpyrosMitsis/Blog/content/posts/tic_tac_toe.md

-  This week in my uni I was tasked to create a simple tic-tac-toe application in Python so that we can familiarize ourselves with the notion of two-dimensional arrays and OOP in python.
+  This week in my uni I was tasked to create a simple tic-tac-toe application in Python so that we can familiarize ourselves with the notion of two-dimensional arrays and OOP in Python.

   Creating the board itself was very simple alongside the method for displaying the array was easy.